 Availability of forest residues for a bioenergy plant largely depends on commercial harvesting operations and the production of traditional forest products.
 Fluctuations in the volume of stemwood harvested for forest products has a direct impact on residues available for biofuels.
 Major factors, such as the 2008 housing crisis and the ongoing softwood lumber dispute between Canada and the United States have resulted in sawmill closures and reductions in forest harvesting activities in western Canada [9] [10].
 This relationship between volatile harvest volumes and subsequent residue variability is explored in detail by Niquidet and Friesen [11], who model forest residue supply in Alberta as a function of lumber prices.

 Given that biomass feedstock accounts for 40 to 60% of a bioenergy plant’s total costs {from (Caputo et al., 2005; Leistritz et al., 2007) which are cited in [12]}, a number of studies have shown that collection and transportation costs may be the biggest impediment to widespread use of forest residues in bioenergy systems [8].
 Since a forest-residue based bioenergy plant is dependent on stemwood harvesting for feedstock, any variability in harvesting directly influences the volume of residues that would be available.
-Therefore, considering the long-term variability associated with feedstocks in different potential locations could be important in choosing the optimal site for locating a bioenergy plant
+Therefore, considering the long-term variability associated with feedstocks in different potential locations could be important in choosing the optimal site for locating a bioenergy plant.

 Although few studies consider long-term forest residue variability for the purposes of optimizing the location of a potential bioenergy plant, there are studies that consider variability for other purposes.
 Some studies have considered variable feedstock supplies when investigating whether and when to expand the production of bioenergy from burning residues [13] [14] [15].
 Other studies have explored the context of variable supplies when making decisions about capital investments in forest residue-based biorefineries [16], [17] [18].
-Variable feedstock supplies are also shown to affect capital investment decisions related to: investing in a residue preprocessing facility (Chen and Fay 2011) [17], types of storage infrastructure for bioenergy plant feedstocks [18], as well as whether to invest in biofuels versus bioenergy, and when to invest in processing facilities [16].
+Variable feedstock supplies are also shown to affect capital investment decisions related to investing in a residue preprocessing facility (Chen and Fay 2011) [17], types of storage infrastructure for bioenergy plant feedstocks [18], as well as whether to invest in biofuels versus bioenergy, and when to invest in processing facilities [16].

-As mentioned above, our study contributes to the literature by considering variability in forest residue feedstock supplies for the purpose of selecting the best location for a bioenergy plant out of three potential locations.
+Our study contributes to the literature by considering variability in forest residue feedstock supplies for the purpose of selecting the best location for a bioenergy plant out of three potential locations.
 More specifically, we use information on the location and year of timber harvest in the western Canadian province of Alberta to quantify the spatial and temporal variability of timber harvest, and relate that information to spatial and temporal variability of forest residues.
 We develop transportation cost estimates to the timber harvest areas based on cycle time estimates developed from the road network in the province.
-Indeed, the spatial and temporal variability of forest residues results in variability in the transport distance from the residue collection areas to the biofuel plant, which leads to variability in delivered residue cost.
+The spatial and temporal variability of forest residues results in variability in the transport cycle time from the residue collection areas to the biofuel plant, which leads to variability in delivered residue cost.
 From this information we develop historical cost curves [22] for collecting and delivering forest residues to each of the three potential bioenergy plant locations for each of 26 years in our study period (1990–2015).
 In addition to considering locations for the potential bioenergy plants, we considered 3 different plant capacities defined by annual forest residue feedstock requirements: 200 Gg/a corresponding to a small wood pellet mill, 400 Gg/a corresponding to a large pellet mill or a small biorefinery, and 800 Gg/a corresponding to a large biorefinery.